MicrosoftDocs/win32/desktop-src/NativeWiFi/using-hosted-network-and-internet-connection-sharing.md

 ---
-Description: Using Wireless Hosted Network and Internet Connection Sharing ms.assetid: 56e86ef8-f759-4e56-a591-74e03430125a
+title: Use Wireless Hosted Network, Internet Connection Sharing
-title: Using Wireless Hosted Network and Internet Connection Sharing ms.topic: article ms.date: 05/31/2018
+Description: Using Wireless Hosted Network and Internet Connection Sharing ms.assetid: 56e86ef8-f759-4e56-a591-74e03430125a ms.topic: article ms.date: 05/31/2018
 ---

-# Using Wireless Hosted Network and Internet Connection Sharing
+# Use Wireless Hosted Network, Internet Connection Sharing

-The wireless Hosted Network is a new WLAN feature supported on Windows 7 and Windows 8.
+The Wireless Hosted Network is a new WLAN feature supported on Windows 7 and Windows 8.
 It is also supported on Windows Server 2012 and Windows Server 2008 R2 with the Wireless LAN Service installed.
 This feature implements two major functions:

 -   The virtualization of a physical wireless adapter into more than one virtual wireless adapter sometimes referred to as Virtual Wi-Fi.
 -   A software-based wireless access point (AP) sometimes referred to as a SoftAP that uses a designated virtual wireless adapter.